 He must then deposit the memorandum of association, elaborated and notarized by a qualified lawyer, together with the specified documents into the Official Receiver and the Registrar of Companies at the Companies Section.

 The ministry of taxation will provide you with a tax number and a VAT after registration.
-The final step involves registering your company in Cyprus with the Ministry of Labor and Social Contribution.
+The final step involves registering your company in Cyprus with the Department of Registrar of Companies (opens in a new tab).

 Types of companies to start in Cyprus